Corn Belt derecho

 The Corn Belt derecho was a progressive derecho which affected a large area of the central United States on June 29, 1998.
 In the morning, thunderstorms, including a supercell, developed over South Dakota and tracked into central Iowa.
 As the thunderstorms reached central Iowa, a strong rear-inflow jet developed which caused the thunderstorm to take on a different characteristic, becoming a derecho.
-It traveled more than 600 miles in about ten hours, causing more than $125 million worth of widespread damage destruction, especially to crops, and was responsible for power outages to nearly a half a million people.
+It traveled more than 600 miles in about ten hours, causing more than $125 million worth of widespread destruction, especially to crops, and was responsible for power outages to nearly a half a million people.

 Meteorological synopsis

 At 1200 UTC (7:00 am.
-CDT), a stationary front extended from South Dakota to Southern Michigan, bringing warm and humid to its South.
-Temperature was around 25 C at this early hour and the dew point was at 23 C. At 850 mb, the southwesterly flow was maintaining this situation while at higher levels the flow was turning to the northwest, bringing drier and colder air.
-Daytime heating would increase the instability of the airmass and the CAPE was expected to reach a strong 3689 J/kg.
+CDT), a stationary front extended from South Dakota to Southern Michigan, bringing warm and humid air to its South.
+The temperature was around 25 C at this early hour and the dew point was at 23 C. At 850 mb, the southwesterly flow was maintaining this situation while at higher levels the flow was turning to the northwest, bringing drier and colder air.
+Daytime heating would increase the instability of the airmass and the CAPE was expected to reach a strong 3,689 J/kg.
 At the same time, there was relatively weak synoptic-scale forcing, the surface flow being a barometric col.

 Along the front in South Dakota, an unorganized area of thunderstorms formed by 9:00 a.m.
 CDT.
 They rapidly organized and spread along the front, moving east-southeast into northeast Nebraska.
 By midday, the storms reached northwestern and north central Iowa, supercells among them, while forming a west–east band and assuming a bow echo shape.

-In the early afternoon, a second area of thunderstorms formed west of Des Moines and merged with the original bow echo line which accelerating east-southeast into Illinois by 4:00 p.m.
+In the early afternoon, a second area of thunderstorms formed west of Des Moines and merged with the original bow echo line which then accelerated east-southeast into Illinois by 4:00 p.m.
 The line evolved into a classic large scale bow echo, showing a "book end vortex" on its northern end, becoming a progressive derecho.
 Damage, especially to crops and trees, became continuous from the Iowa border into Indiana as most of the damage was produced by strong straight-line winds on the leading edge of the gust front.
 Some embedded supercells, showing smaller-scale vortices on radars, produced narrower corridors of more intense damage, with measured wind gusts up to at least 110 mph.